The Need for Mandatory Predator Identification Training

-The law currently requires school employees to receive child abuse training within the first six weeks of each school year.
+Educator sexual abuse is a problem that could be alleviated with prevention training.
+Currently, the law requires school employees to receive child abuse training within the first six weeks of each school year.
 Educators may satisfy their training requirements at www.mandatedreporterca.com.
-However, the training portal fails to address the prevention of educator child sex abuse by neglecting to provide training to identify the grooming of children.
+However, the training portal fails to address the prevention of educator child sexual abuse by neglecting to provide training to identify the grooming of children.

 Although the law is a good first step, much more needs to be done to prevent the type of child sexual abuse seen in both the Morgan Hill Unified School District and the Evergreen Unified School District.